 Launching in the U.S. last year, Zirkova vodka has made a name for itself not just through the quality of its spirits, but also their 501(c)(3) charitable arm, We Are One+Together.
 Through this non-profit Zirkova supports social activism like the March for Women and #MeToo movements, and contributes 10% of their gross revenue to a number of charities including the American Red Cross, March for Science and Rainbow Railroad.

-However a new initiative has partnered the company with fellow non-profit Oceanic Global to launch the Oceanic Standard initiative, a toolkit aimed at bar and restaurant owners, showing them actionable step to scale back and eventually eliminate single-use plastics.
+A new initiative from the distillery’s charitable arm has partnered them with fellow non-profit Oceanic Global to launch the Oceanic Standard initiative, a free toolkit aimed at bar and restaurant owners, showing them actionable steps to scale back and eventually eliminate single-use plastics, like straws.
 The kit is available for free online, and lays out an easy roadmap for reduction of plastic waste in the hospitality industry, along with a number of other sustainable food and operation practices, from carbon-neutrality to composting.

 A large portion of this initiative is centered on the elimination of plastic straw use, which is increasingly becoming the standard in many major cities.
 Beginning with the restaurant Freehold in Brooklyn, New York, who hosted the launch of the Oceanic Standard initiative in March of this year, the number of restaurants committed has already swelled to 10, including NYC hotspots Shuka, Vic’s and Flora Bar, among others. —Dylan Garret, Associate Digital Editor